sublime09/ALJI/docs/CGI Scale.md

 | 6 | **SEVERELY ILL** - Disruptive pathology, behavior and function are frequently influenced by symptoms, may require assistance from others |
 | 7 | **AMONG THE MOST EXTREMELY ILL PATIENTS** - Pathology drastically interferes in many life functions, may be hospitalized |

-> Busner, J., & Targum, S. D. ().
+> Busner, J., & Targum, S. D. (2007).
 The clinical global impressions scale: applying a research tool in clinical practice.
-Psychiatry (Edgmont (Pa. : Township)), 4(7), 28–37.
+Psychiatry (Edgmont), 4(7), 28.